-Taver Johnson enters his second season with the Silver and Black as the assistant defensive backs coach, bringing 26 years of experience to the post.
-Johnson joins the Raiders after serving his second stint with Ohio State as the cornerbacks coach in 2018.
+Taver Johnson enters his third season with the Silver and Black and first as offensive assistant, bringing 27 years of experience to the post.
+Johnson spent the previous two years in the role of assistant defensive backs coach after serving his second stint with Ohio State as the cornerbacks coach in 2018.

-In his first season with the Silver and Black, Johnson helped develop a young secondary including second-round standout CB Trayvon Mullen.
-Mullen led the club with 10 passes defensed last season, which marks the most tallied by a Raider rookie since CB Charles Woodson recorded 22 in 1998.
-Johnson also assisted in guiding S Erik Harris to a career best season, set career highs in tackles (68), interceptions (three), defensive touchdowns (two) and passes defensed (nine).
+In his first season with the Silver and Black, Johnson helped develop a young secondary that included first-year and second-round pick Mullen.
+That season, the rookie cornerback led the club with 10 passes defensed, which marked the most tallied by a Raiders rookie since CB Charles Woodson recorded 22 in 1998.
+Johnson also assisted in guiding S Erik Harris to a career best year, as he set career highs in tackles (68), interceptions (three), defensive touchdowns (two) and passes defensed (nine).

 Before returning to Ohio State, Johnson spent the 2017 season at Temple as the defensive coordinator.
 Johnson led a defense that ranked first in the American Athletic Conference and 11th in the nation with 39 sacks.
 The unit also finished 11th in the country with 102 tackles for loss.

 Johnson worked as the defensive backs coach at Purdue for three seasons (2014-16).
 Under Johnson's tutelage, his unit recorded double-digit interceptions all three seasons while having a member of his unit lead the team in tackles during his first two seasons (S Landon Feichter – 105 in 2014 and S Leroy Clark – 88 in 2015).

 Johnson joined Purdue after spending two seasons with Arkansas as the assistant head coach/linebackers coach (2012) and the defensive backs coach (2013).